Our Passion is Native Plants

 Karen makes annual trips around the western U.S. to collect seed and cuttings for propagation at her nursery.
 She has been in Bend for over 30 years and is intimately familiar with the many unique habitats and environments throughout central and eastern Oregon.
 She is an OSU alumna, earning a BS in wildlife biology with an emphasis in ornithology.
 She has long been a member of the Oregon Native Plant Society and East Cascades Audubon Society, and is a Central Oregon Master Gardener.

-Rick is a recognized national leader in ecology based landscape design and construction.
-He regularly teaches courses in native plants, ecology based design, or applied ecology through Oregon and Washington Tilth, Oregon State University, and Central Oregon Community College, and is a frequent guest lecturer at numerous other organizations and conferences.
+Rick teaches courses in native plants, ecology based design, and applied ecology at Oregon State University and is a frequent guest lecturer at numerous organizations and conferences.
 He is a long time member of the Natural Areas Association, Society for Ecological Restoration, Oregon Landscape Contractors Association, and other professional societies.
 He is also a Central Oregon Master Gardener.